lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 To make the same sound come out of both speakers go to :menuselection:`Audio --> Stereo mode --> Mono`.
 The sound to make a different left and right channel on each speaker will be :menuselection:`Audio --> Stereo Mode --> Stereo`.
 To make all sound come from the left channel :menuselection:`Audio --> Stereo Mode --> Left` and likewise for Right.

 To see how long you have been watching the current piece of media counts up above the play pause button in a time.
 At the other side a number will show the length of the media you are playing and inbetween is a slider with the current time.
 Moving the slider to the left will rewind playback while moving it to the left will fast forward playback.
 When you mouseover the progress for playback it will show the time at that point and that will jump to that time when you left click.
+Another way to jump to a specific time is to press :kbd:`control +T` or :menuselection:`Playback --> Jump to specific time`.

 To open an equalizier press the button that looks like several physical slider swichtes and on the audio effects equalizer tab press enable on the equalizer.
 Then to increase or decrease the sound at each frequency up to increase the volcume at that frequency.

 To view a playlist of music or videos you can view press the button that is several horizontal lines and then a trianglular play button on it or press :kbd:`Control + l`.
 This will bring up a whole view of your playlist.
 To return to your original view press :kbd:`Control + l`.
 To add more files to your playlist right click on the bottom of the playlist window and click add file to add an additonal file.
 To move the playlist to a particular file and to have that play double click that file.
 To change the view of the playlist right click playlist view mode to the version of the playlist you like the look of the best.

 To loop the current playlist over and over press the button with an arrow pointing to the right and then another arrow below it pointing to the left.

 To randomize your playlist press the button with two crossing arrows on it.